Arts 4 Dementia seeks a new trustee

 Persons interested in more information about A4D and to discuss becoming a trustee are welcome to telephone the Chief Executive, Nigel Franklin, for an informal chat, on 020 7239 4954.

-Likely potentially successful applicants may be invited for an informal meeting with Board representatives at Phoenix Yard before appointment.
+Likely potentially successful applicants may be invited for an informal meeting with Board representatives at Phoenix Yard (or during the pandemic, on a call or e-meeting) before appointment.